 For traders with a bullish short‑term outlook on technology, TECL provides a high‑octane way to amplify gains.
 Conversely, those seeking to hedge or profit from downturns can turn to TECS.
 However, both funds carry significant risks—daily rebalancing effects, high volatility, and elevated fees—that demand disciplined risk management and frequent monitoring.
 Understanding these pros and cons is essential before incorporating leveraged tech ETFs into your trading arsenal.

-The RSI Indicator for TECL moved out of oversold territory on April 09, 2025.
-This could be a sign that the stock is shifting from a downward trend to an upward trend.
-Traders may want to buy the stock or call options.
-The A.I.dvisor looked at 23 similar instances when the indicator left oversold territory.
-In of the 23 cases the stock moved higher.
-This puts the odds of a move higher at .
+The 10-day RSI Indicator for TECL moved out of overbought territory on September 24, 2025.
+This could be a bearish sign for the stock.
+Traders may want to consider selling the stock or buying put options.
+Tickeron's A.I.dvisor looked at 45 similar instances where the indicator moved out of overbought territory.
+In of the 45 cases, the stock moved lower in the following days.
+This puts the odds of a move lower at .

 Following a 3-day decline, the stock is projected to fall further.
 Considering past instances where TECL declined for three days, the price rose further in of 62 cases within the following month.
 The odds of a continued downward trend are .